Nukesor/pueue/Get-started.md

 ### My shell aliases don't work

 Pueue doesn't support aliases in shell's `.*rc` files, since that's pretty tricky.
-That's why Pueue brings it's own aliasing.
+That's why Pueue brings it's own aliasing.\
-Check the Readme on how to use it.
+Check the [Miscellaneous section](https://github.com/Nukesor/pueue/wiki/Miscellaneous) on how to use it.

 ### Display not found

-All programs that require some kind of display/window manager won't work, as the tasks are executed in the background.
+All programs that require some kind of display/window manager won't work, as the tasks are executed in the background.\
 Don't use Pueue for commands that won't work in a non-visual environment.

-### My shell aliases do not work

-Pueue doesn't support aliases in shell's `.*rc` files, since that's pretty tricky.
-That's why Pueue brings it's own aliasing.
-Check the Readme on how to use it.